Please go the 'WHAT'S HAPPENING' & 'PROJECTS' pages for further information.

 Des Moines Historical Society

-Our success depends on the generosity of those who share the belief that Des Moines history should be preserved.
+The success of the DMHS depends on the generosity of those who share the belief that Des Moines history should be preserved.
 As a 501(c)(3) nonprofit organization,

 your contribution may be tax deductible.